FOLLOW US

 Validity

-Transit: valid for three months for a maximum stay of 15 days.
+Transit: valid for 15 days for a maximum stay of 72 hours.

-Tourist/business for UK nationals: valid for single or multiple entries within one year (maximum stay of 180 days per visit).
+Tourist/business for UK nationals: valid for single or multiple entries within up to 5 years (maximum stay of 180 days per visit).

 Visa validity for other nationals varies according to nationality.